Largest of the Kerama Islands, Relishing the Kerama Blue and Abundant Nature

 Tokashiki Island is approximately 70 minutes by ferry from the main island of Okinawa.
 It is a place where the ubiquitous Kerama Blue and abundant nature captivate visitors from around the world.
 Tokashiki Island features a rugged landscape with well-developed forests where visitors can enjoy not only marine activities, but also trekking and nature walks.
 Among the Kerama Islands, which have been designated as a national park, Tokashiki Island has been praised for its efforts to promote ecotourism and has been selected as the location to nurture a world-class national park, and islanders are diligently engaging in nature conservation activities including the preservation of coral reefs.

 Get the Most of out the Endless Expanse of Kerama Blue

 The sea surrounding the Kerama Islands is highly transparent, even from a global standard, and, for its stunning beauty, is referred to as Kerama Blue.
-Various sea creatures, from colorful coral to fish and sea turtles, inhabit the waters, which has long fascinated divers from around the world.
-Of course, diving isn’t all there that Tokashiki Island has to offer.
-Aharen Beach, representative of Tokashiki Island, and Tokashiku Beach, home to sea turtles, are breathtakingly beautiful.
+Various sea creatures, from colorful coral to fish and sea turtles, inhabit the waters, and it is a place that has long fascinated divers from around the world.
+Of course, diving isn’t the only attraction, as Tokashiki Island has much to offer.
+Aharen Beach, is synonymous with Tokashiki Island, as is Tokashiku Beach, home to sea turtles, and both are breathtakingly beautiful.
 These two beaches provide an excellent location for marine leisure including snorkeling, SUP paddling, sea kayaking, and jet skiing.

 Area / Population: 15.31 km² / 700 people